ingresso-group/slate/source/includes/_purchase.md

 supplier, so it is possible to only pass the customer's address when the customer has selected a despatch method with `send_type` = `post`.
 In all other cases you can pass a default address such as your company headquarters (in case it turns out that tickets need to be unexpectedly posted).

-If a purchase fails due to incomplete or incorrect customer data then you can reattempt the purchase call with corrected data.
-If a purchase fails due to the reservation having timed out, then it is necessary to [reserve](#reserve) tickets again.
-The output data is structured such that permanent failures are not reported as errors, but are reported as an actual result from a successful operation.

-For purchases where a despatch method with a type of `selfprint` was selected, the URL returned should be presented to the customer.
+Note that if you are purchasing with Stripe and are using [AVS](https://support.stripe.com/questions/what-is-avs) (this is common) then you may wish to allow your customer to enter separate post or zip codes - one to submit to Ingresso (postal address) and one to submit to Stripe (billing address).

+* If the `send_type` = `post` and you are purchasing with Stripe you may wish to give customers the option of entering a separate billing address (if the zip or postal code passed to Stripe is not where the customer wants the tickets to be posted to).
+Note that you may not wish to support separate addresses to discourage fraud.

 ## Purchasing on credit